joaquinpelle/Skylight.jl/docs/src/radiativemodels/catalogue.md

 ### Line emission

-In these models, the radiation corresponds to line emission from the disk.
-The emissivity profile is given by the [`line_emission_profile`](@ref) function.
+In these models, the radiation corresponds to line emission from the accretion disk.

 ```@docs
 Skylight.AccretionDiskWithFlatLamppostProfile